Kokonico/ObjLog/docs/quickstart.md

 log.log(Info("Hello, world!"))
 ```

-Now, when you run the script, you should see something along the lines of this (your date and time will be different):
+Now, when you run the script, you should see something like this (your date and time will be different):

 ```bash
 [my logger] [2024-02-24 12:55:13.609] INFO: Hello, World!